 The Texas Higher Education Coordinating Board – Perkins

-Annually, the Perkins grant provides support services such as childcare assistance, textbook lending, and tutoring. to low income students with technical majors.
-The 2012 award amount is $315,674 The grant also funds some equipment for technical programs.
-Administered through Special Populations office; contact Clare Fleming @ 281.
-425.6559 For more information.
+Annually, the Perkins grant provides support services such as childcare assistance, textbook lending, and tutoring to low income students with technical majors.
+The 2012 award amount is $315,674.
+The grant also funds some equipment for technical programs.
+Administered through Special Populations office; contact Clare Fleming at 281.425.6559 for more information.

-The Texas Higher Education Coordinating Board – Nursing Shortage Reduction Program – Under 70% Graduation rate
+The Texas Higher Education Coordinating Board – Nursing Shortage Reduction Program – Under 70 Percent Graduation rate

-This award is one of three state programs designed o increase the number of nursing graduates in college and university programs that have under a 70% graduation rate.
-The $161,955 grant ends November 1, 2012.
+This award is one of three state programs designed o increase the number of nursing graduates in college and university programs that have under a 70 percent graduation rate.
+The $161,955 grant ended Nov.
+1, 2012.

 The Texas Higher Education Coordinating Board – Nursing Shortage Reduction Program

 This state program aims to increase the numbers of RN licensure graduates from colleges and universities.
 The $51,742 grant can be used for retention, recruitment and faculty development.
-The grant ends November 1, 2012.
+The grant ended Nov.
+1, 2012.